Sameer0911/News-Listing-App/README.md

 Book List App
 ===================================

-This app displays a list of newses from Google API.
+This app displays a list of news from Google API.

 Used in a Udacity course in the Beginning Android Nanodegree.
 Parsing side:  https://www.googleapis.com/newses/v1/volumes?q=